Noah Hutchings: Other Topics and Beliefs

-Of late, Hutchings had been involved with Ken Klein in a new production claiming that the temple mount was never the site of the Jewish Temple.
+Hutchings was involved with Ken Klein in a production claiming that the Temple Mount was never the site of the Jewish Temple.

 Academic credentials challenged

-Noah Hutchings had been criticized by a fellow evangelical Christian, William Alnor, as claiming doctorate and graduate degrees which he did not legitimately possess.
-However, the aforementioned Larry Spargimino, Hutchings' right-hand man, holds legitimate M.Div. and Ph.D. degrees, from Southwestern Baptist Theological Seminary.

-In an August 2004 article for The Christian Sentinel, Alnor wrote "The 'Dr.' title is bestowed on him repeatedly throughout the ministry's website, and even graces the covers of some of his published books under the by-line 'Dr. Noah Hutchings.'"
+Noah Hutchings was criticized by a fellow evangelical Christian, William Alnor, as claiming doctorate and graduate degrees which he did not legitimately possess.
+However, Larry Spargimino, a close associate of Hutchings, holds legitimate M.Div. and Ph.D. degrees, from Southwestern Baptist Theological Seminary.
+In an August 2004 article for The Christian Sentinel, Alnor wrote, "The 'Dr.' title is bestowed on him repeatedly throughout the ministry's website, and even graces the covers of some of his published books under the by-line 'Dr. Noah Hutchings.'"
 Alnor reports that he contacted Hutchings, who conceded that his only earned degree was a bachelor's in accounting.
 Hutchings had no seminary training and no formal education in theology or biblical studies.

 Hutchings was simply referred to as "Rev." on the Southwest Radio Church Ministries website.
 His bio there mentions that he had been the recipient of two honorary doctorates, one from St. Charles University—a diploma mill in California—and one from American Bible College and Seminary in Oklahoma City (now defunct).
 Neither of those institutions has been regionally accredited, although American Bible College and Seminary was nationally accredited through TRACS.